SE-0185: Synthesizing `Equatable` and `Hashable` conformance

 }

-For brevity, let `P` represent either the protocol `Equatable` or `Hashable` in
+For brevity, let P represent either the protocol Equatable or Hashable in the descriptions below.

-The following rules determine whether `P`'s requirements can be synthesized for
+The following rules determine whether P's requirements can be synthesized for an enum:

 cases because it is not possible to create instances of such types.